-In addition to the noted above manual analysis, we also applied our recently developed computerized algorithm to clean the atrial signal from ventricular contamination and thereafter quantity AF substrate and complexity in an objective manner as described in detail in Murninaks et al. 2023 38.
-Briefly, pre-burst ventricular complex sampling was initially performed followed by its automatic subtraction from the entire atrial signal based on QRS detection in ECG wave form.
-Next, the pure post-burst atrial signal was divided to 1S windows, and each window was analyzed for its complexity by applying the Lempel-Ziv complexity algorithm 38.
-The final Complexity-Ratio (CR) value was calculated for each window by normalizing its Lempel-Ziv values to the pre-burst value in the same trace.
-CR values close to one indicate low complexity that is similar to the pre-burst sinus rhythm values.
-In contrast, values higher than 1 indicate increased episode irregularity relative to the pre-burst signal.
-Our detail analysis previously revealed that a cutoff value of CR = 1.236 ideally separates between regular rhythms and irregular events (AF) in a highly accurate fashion 38.
-Finaly, for power spectrum analysis of the AF waveforms, conventional Fast-Fourier-Transform was performed as previously described 38, 53.
-Since recordings were all performed in the presence of a notch filter to reduce the signal levels proximal to 50 Hz, an artificial depression was detected around this frequency.
+In addition to the manual analysis described above, we applied our recently developed computerized algorithm to clean any ventricular contamination from the atrial signal and thereafter quantity AF substrate and complexity in an objective manner, as described in detail previously 38.
+Briefly, pre-burst ventricular-complex sampling was initially performed, followed by its automatic subtraction from the entire atrial signal based on QRS detection in the ECG wave form.
+Next, the pure post-burst atrial signal was divided into 1S windows, and the complexity of each window was analyzed by applying the Lempel–Ziv complexity algorithm 38.
+The final CR value was calculated for each window by normalizing its Lempel–Ziv values to the pre-burst value in the same trace.
+CR values close to 1 indicate low complexity that is similar to the pre-burst sinus rhythm values.
+In contrast, values greater than 1 indicate increased episode irregularity relative to the pre-burst signal.
+Our detailed analysis previously revealed that a cutoff value of CR = 1.236 is ideal for accurately distinguishing regular rhythms from irregular events (AF) 38.
+Finally, for the power spectrum analysis of the AF waveforms, conventional fast Fourier transform was performed, as previously described 38, 53.
+The recordings were all performed in the presence of a notch filter to reduce the signal levels proximal to 50 Hz, so an artificial depression was detected around this frequency.

 Statistical analysis

-A total of 29 rats (13 males and 16 females), which were successfully implanted with the EP device and demonstrated proper atrial pacing and recordings four weeks post-implantation, were included in our final analysis.
+A total of 29 rats (13 males and 16 females), in which the electrophysiology device was successfully implanted and demonstrated suitable atrial pacing and recordings 4 weeks post-implantation, were included in our final analysis.
 Data analysis was performed using Prism 9.0 (GraphPad Software, Inc., San Diego, CA).
-All data were expressed as the mean ± SEM (standard error of the mean).
-We used Shapiro Wilk test to examine the normal distribution of various parameters.
-For parameters with a normal distribution in all groups, one-way ANOVA for repeated measurements, followed by post hoc Tukey's multiple-comparison test were used.
-For parameters without a normal distribution, Friedman test was used instead with post hoc Dunn’s multiple comparison correction.
-For direct comparison between males and females in the UAS (Table 1) student’s t-test and Mann-Whitney test were performed for parameters which passed or failed normality test, respectively.
+All data are expressed as means ± standard error of the mean (SEM).
+We used the Shapiro–Wilk test to examine the normal distribution of various parameters.
+For parameters with a normal distribution in all groups, we used one-way ANOVA for repeated measurements, followed by post hoc Tukey’s multiple-comparison test.
+For parameters that lacked a normal distribution, Friedman’s test was used with post hoc Dunn’s multiple-comparison correction.
+For direct comparisons between males and females in the UAS (Table 1), we used the Student’s t-test and the Mann–Whitney test for parameters that passed or failed the normality test, respectively.
 Comparisons of AERP and AVERP under different BCLs were performed using two-way ANOVA for repeated measurements.
-Since AF substrate parameters usually do not follow a normal distribution, we analyzed all of them using nonparametric testing.
-Comparison of delta values from the unanesthetized state for each anesthetic drug (ISO or PEN) between males and females were conducted using the Mann-Whitney test.
+AF substrate parameters generally do not exhibit a normal distribution, so we analyzed them all using nonparametric tests.
+Comparisons of delta values from the UAS with those with each anesthetic drug (ISO or PEN) between males and females were conducted using the Mann–Whitney test.
 The criterion for significance was set at p < 0.05.
-The specific tests that were used are mentioned in the legends of each figure / table.
+The specific tests that were used are mentioned in the legends of each figure and table.

 Data availability

-he data sets generated during and/or analyzed for the reported study are available from the corresponding author on reasonable request.
+The data sets generated during and/or analyzed as part of this study are available from the corresponding author upon reasonable request.

-References:
+References

 1. Staerk, L., Sherer, J.A., Ko, D., Benjamin, E.J. & Helm, R.H. in Circulation Research, Vol. 120 1501-1517 (Lippincott Williams and Wilkins, 2017).